Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-After breakfast in Bupsa, gentle and easy trekking to Chheplung.
-The trail goes through rhododendron and oak forest along the trekking route.
+After breakfast in Bupsa, a gentle and easy trek to Chheplung.
+The trail goes through rhododendron and oak forests along the trekking route.

 However, Chheplung is a joint village between Lukla and Jiri.